prashanth-ade/frontend-practice/README.md

   5) Sample Text: It is defined by using <samp> element
   6) Code Block: It is defined by using <code> element
   7) Large Text: It is defined by using <big> element
-  8) Small Text: It is defined by using <small> element
+  8) Small Text: It is defined by using <small> elements are